mk-fg/incremetal-disk-compare-and-sync/README.md

-Which is (partly) why they have much more efficient fs-level incremental replication built into them - it should be a much better option than a "dumb" block-level replication of underlying storage for those, aside from potential issues with copying fs corruption or security implications (i.e. allows for possibility of destroying filesystem on the receiving end).
+Which is (partly) why they have much more efficient fs-level incremental replication built into them - it should be a much better option than a "dumb" block-level replication of underlying storage for those, aside from potential issues with copying fs bugs or maybe security implications of those (if there isn't strong enough security boundary around checking/copying fs internals).

 [casync]: https://github.com/systemd/casync
 [bup]: https://bup.github.io/